Book I

 NO APES

 Her stand was the only one with no business.
-The only customers there were a chubby blue-skinned boy and his sister.
+The only customers there were a chubby blue-skinned boy & his sister.

-The boy was wearing glasses (which was weird) and inspecting several maps.
-He was Nala’s age or so, but much taller.
+The boy was wearing glasses (which was weird) & inspecting a map that was bigger than he was.
+He was Na’la’s age, but much taller, & a little chubby.
 The boy’s tusks looked more grown up, too.

 Maybe she was getting her magic after all.